-14 Requirements set out in Section 5A do not apply to the designated awarding bodies, technological universities, institutes of technology or other bodies granted the statutory power to make awards under Irish law.
+16 Requirements set out in Section 5A do not apply to the designated awarding bodies, technological universities, institutes of technology or other bodies granted the statutory power to make awards under Irish law.

 - a.
 Insurance arrangements must be via a body which is regulated by the Central Bank of Ireland with the individual student being the policy holder.
 The student must be covered from enrolment through to completion of the end-of-programme exam.
 Students' details must be communicated to the insurance provider once fees are paid.
 The name of the insurance provider must be set out on the enrolment letter and a copy of their policy documentation with clear details of the claims procedure must be provided to each student by the insurance provider. - b.
 Academic bonding arrangements must not be made with providers with whom there is shared ownership or directorship and must take into account the types and levels of programmes to be covered.
 The arrangements must reflect cover of the maximum student numbers with at least two other providers i.e. a provider with a maximum capacity of 100 students must have coverage of at least 100 students at each of the other two providers included in the bonding agreement.
 If the bonding arrangement is with four or more other providers, each proportion of the maximum capacity must be covered by two providers.
 The arrangements for cover must be clearly set out, including possibilities of teaching out students in their current location.
 Where an alteration or suspension of an existing academic bonding agreement will affect another provider(s), they must be notified in advance. - c.
-Providers participating in the new statutory Learner Protection Fund (LPF) must supply evidence to demonstrate their compliance with QQI's arrangements for the protection of enrolled learners.
-15
+Providers participating in the statutory Learner Protection Fund must demonstrate compliance with QQI's arrangements for the Protection of Enrolled Learners (PEL).

-Evidence of the learner protection arrangements in place must be submitted in respect of all programmes for which inclusion in the ILEP is sought.
-Such evidence must comprise statements from the relevant financial body(ies) in the case of financial bonding arrangements; or letters of confirmation from awarding bodies and/or alternate providers in the context of academic bonding arrangements.
 All students must be protected, with no gap in cover.
-Any learner protection arrangements presented in support of an application must be clear and transparent.
+Evidence of the learner protection arrangements in place must be provided to ISD on request.
+Such evidence must comprise statements from the relevant financial body(ies) in the case of insurance arrangements; letters of confirmation from awarding bodies and/or alternate providers in the context of academic bonding arrangements; or confirmation of compliance with QQI's arrangements for PEL.
+Learner protection arrangements must be clear and transparent.
 Details of proposed changes to learner protection arrangements must be submitted to ISD for approval.
+Information and records relating to compliance must be supplied to ISD on request.

-For handling of advance payments dependent on the visa application process, providers must operate an escrow/delayed payment account with a payments institution authorised by a designated competent authority under Directive (EU) 2015/236616 or a separate client visa/escrow account with a financial body regulated by the Central Bank of Ireland.
+For handling of advance payments dependent on the visa application process, providers must operate an escrow/delayed payment account with a payments institution authorised by a designated competent authority under Directive (EU) 2015/236617 or a separate client visa/escrow account with a financial body regulated by the Central Bank of Ireland.
 The operation of the account must be in accordance with the following key steps: